With student success as our number one priority, our leaders inspire and empower our team to deliver the best possible experience every day.

 Bill’s vision, passion, and tenacious determination have not only fueled the success and prominence of American Campus, but have also served as a catalyst for the entire student housing industry becoming a well-respected asset class within the commercial real estate sector, resulting in students and parents across the nation now having a wide variety of modern, high quality, professionally managed, affordable student housing options from which to choose.

 In 2007, Bill was the Regional Winner of the coveted Ernst and Young Entrepreneur of the Year award, and was subsequently named as a National Finalist.
 In 2015, he was featured by Commercial Property Executive as one of commercial real estate’s Most Innovative Executives.
+In 2017, he was named the Ernst & Young Entrepreneur of the Year in the category of real estate, construction and lodging.
 He has also been featured in prominent publications, such as The Wall Street Journal, Forbes, and The New York Times; has made numerous appearances on CNBC; and has been featured on ABC’s Nightline.
 He is frequently invited to speak nationally and at business schools regarding American Campus’ success and his personal success as an entrepreneur.
 He has been recognized by his alma mater, West Virginia University, where he was added to the College of Business & Economics Roll of Distinguished Alumni and has been inducted into the WVU Academy of Distinguished Alumni.
 Bill is also a member of Mensa International.

 Gettysburg College, B.S.

-Blake has been vice president of Facebook since 2007 and has held his most recent position of vice president global partnerships since June 2011.
-His specific role includes identifying, launching and scaling organizational structure, systems and teams required to most effectively and efficiently manage and support the largest 3rd party developer and partner ecosystems across the world via regionally distributed teams in the US, London, Singapore and Sao Paolo.
+Previously, Black served as vice president of Facebook, as well as vice president global partnerships since June 2011.
+His role included identifying, launching and scaling organizational structure, systems and teams required to most effectively and efficiently manage and support the largest 3rd party developer and partner ecosystems across the world via regionally distributed teams in the US, London, Singapore and Sao Paolo.

-Prior to his current role, Blake was responsible for the international roll-out and growth of Facebook’s commercial businesses across EMEA, APAC and LATAM.
+Blake was also responsible for the international roll-out and growth of Facebook’s commercial businesses across EMEA, APAC and LATAM.
 Blake is also an active investor through his personal portfolio as well as his VC Fund.

 Prior to joining Facebook, Blake worked at Yahoo!
 UK Ltd, where he was commercial director, UK and played an instrumental role in setting the strategic direction of the organization and managing the various sales teams calling on agencies and clients in the UK marketplace.
 He has also been part of various founding teams resulting in several new companies that focused on the intersection of consumers and media.